 Market news and analysis includes an overview, regional updates, upstream information and graphs.
 This vital tool is essential for market players keeping abreast of price movements allowing key decisions to be made.

-Phthalic anhydride (PA) supply levels have held steady at a strong pace throughout the first quarter.
-While there was tightness in the upstream mixed xylenes (MX) market toward the end of the quarter as a result of refinery maintenance season, this appeared to have little impact on PA inventories.
-In addition, there were no production issues reported for PA, despite the disruption in raw material MX.
+Phthalic anhydride (PA) supply levels held steady at a strong pace throughout the second quarter.
+While there was some volatility in the upstream mixed xylenes (MX) market toward the end of the quarter, this appeared to have little impact on PA inventories.
+In addition, there were no production issues reported for PA, despite the volatile MX market.

 We offer the following regional Phthalic anhydride analysis and news coverage to keep you informed of factors and developments affecting prices in the Phthalic anhydride marketplace.